frictionlessdata/frictionless-prototype-py/.github/issue_template.md

----
-name: Tracking issue
-about: Use this template for tracking new issues
-assignees: roll
----

 # Overview

 Please replace this line with full information about your idea or problem.
 If it's a bug share as much as possible to reproduce it